-Hans-Werner Sinn (* 7 March 1948) was President of the Ifo Institute, Professor for Economics and Public Finance at the Ludwig Maximilian University of Munich, Director of the Center for Economic Studies (CES) and Executive Director of CESifo GmbH.
-Sinn is known to the general public for his books on economic policy, which include: Jumpstart, Can Germany Be Saved?, Die Basar-Ökonomie, The Green Paradox, Casino Capitalism, and The Euro Trap.
+Hans-Werner Sinn (* 7 March 1948) is former President of the Ifo Institute, Director of the Center for Economic Studies (CES) and Executive Director of CESifo GmbH.
+He was appointed Professor at the Ludwig Maximilian University of Munich in 1984 and professor emeritus in April 2016.
+Sinn is known to the general public for his books on economic policy, which include the English versions: Jumpstart, Can Germany Be Saved?, The Green Paradox, Casino Capitalism, and The Euro Trap.
 His main research interests are taxation, the environment, growth and exhaustible resources, risk theory, climate and energy, banking, demography and social security, macroeconomics and systemic competition.

 Sinn obtained both doctorate (1978) and his habilitation (the post-doctoral degree qualifying him as a professor, 1983) from the University of Mannheim, earning the first prize for each of his degree theses.
-The University of Magdeburg, the University of Helsinki and the HHL Leipzig Graduate School of Management have each awarded him honorary doctorates.
-He is also an honorary professor of the University of Vienna.
+The University of Magdeburg, the University of Helsinki and the HHL Leipzig Graduate School of Management have all awarded him honorary doctorates.
+In 1989 he was made an honorary professor of the University of Vienna and has been a permanent visiting professor at the University of Luzern since 2016.
 Over the course of his career, he has declined professorships or directorships from the Hamburger Weltwirtschaftliche Archiv, the Max-Planck-Institut für Transformationsforschung in Jena, and the University of Bern.
+Sinn retired in April 2016, but retains an office with administrative and research support from the Ifo Institute.
+He now also acts as a permanent guest professor of the University of Luzern, Switzerland.

 Sinn has received a wide range of other awards and prizes, including the Europe Prize by the University of Maastricht (2008), the Bavarian Maximilian Order for Science and Art (2008), the Gustav Stolper Prize of the Verein für Socialpolitik (2008), the State Medal for Special Services to the Bavarian Economy (2012), and the Ludwig Erhard Prize of the Ludwig Erhard Foundation.
 He is also holder of the Cross of the Order of Merit of the Federal Republic of Germany and of the 1st Class Cross of the Federal Republic of Germany.

-Sinn was appointed a full professor at the Ludwig Maximilian University of Munich in 1984 initially as Professor of Economics and Actuarial Science for ten years, and then Professor of Economics and Public Finance at the Economics faculty.
+Sinn was appointed a full professor at the Ludwig Maximilian University of Munich in 1984 initially as Professor of Economics and Actuarial Science for ten years, and subsequently as Professor of Economics and Public Finance at the Economics faculty until his retirement in March 2016.
 He had previously been a Professor at the University of Western Ontario (Canada) for two years.
 He has accepted guest professorships at the London School of Economics, as well as the Universities of Bergen, Stanford, Princeton and Jerusalem.
 He is the only German to date to have given the Yrjö Jahnsson Lectures in Helsinki and the Tinbergen Lectures in Amsterdam.
 Since 1988 Sinn has been a Fellow of the National Bureau of Economic Research, Cambridge (USA).
 From 1997 to 2000 he was Chairman of the German Economic Association (Verein für Socialpolitik) and from 2006 to 2009 he was President of the International Institute of Public Finance (IIPF), the world association of public finance experts.

 Since 1989 Sinn has been a member of the Scientific Council of Germany's Federal Ministry for Economic Affairs and Energy.
 He is also a member of the Bavarian Academy of Sciences (historical-philosophical category), the European Academy of Sciences, and Leopoldina (the German Academy of Natural Scientists).
 He is a corresponding member of the North-Rhine Westphalian Academy of Sciences and of the Austrian Academy of Sciences (philosophical-historical category).